gombadi/dnsseeder/README.md

 ## Usage

+First, choose one seed domain name per network that you want to seed, as well as one nameserver domain name.
+These can be any domain that you control.
+For this example, we'll use `btc.seed.example.com` as your seed domain name and `ns.seed.example.net` as your nameserver domain name.
+For each network that you want to seed, set the `"DNSName"` JSON field in its config file to the seed domain name that you picked for that network, e.g. `"DNSName": "btc.seed.example.com",`.
+Optionally, fill in any number of IP addresses of nodes running on that network into the `"InitialIP"` field, e.g. `"InitialIP": "127.0.0.1,1.2.3.4",`.

+Then, run the seeder:

     $ dnsseeder -v -netfile <filename1,filename2>

 An easy way to run the program is with tmux or screen.
 This enables you to log out and leave the program running.